LandscapeGeoinformatics/geopython-ut-2019-course/source/L3/exercise-hints.rst

 ================

-Hints regarding the some_posts.csv dataset
+Hints regarding the storms csv dataset
 ------------------------------------------

 - You are not supposed to manually work with the data (e.g. Excel or something)
 - Reuse your "create_lineGeom" function from Exercise 1
-- be defensive, so that either you get a valid line_string, or otherwise don't use that users movement in the new movements geodataframe
+- be defensive, so that either you get a valid line_string, or otherwise don't use that storms movement in the new movements geodataframe
 - reuse your calculate lengths from exercise 1, as it is now in a metric-unit projected coordinate system, the lengths are already meaningful

 Converting Pandas DataFrame into a GeoDataFrame